 The modern field marketer needs to have a deep understanding of their target market, buyer personas and sales processes.
-This needs to be on a practical on the ground level.
-Also, FM's need to have the skills to take a strategic stance in translating results from their campaigns into practical tactics that will support their sales counterparts.
+This needs to be a practical on the ground level.
+Also, field marketers need to have the skills to take a strategic stance in translating results from their campaigns into practical tactics that will support their sales counterparts.

 A call cycle is a plan.
 It indicates how often and when relevant stores in an area will be visited as well as what tasks will be performed at each store visit.
 Call cycles are usually broken down into regional visits and run on a 4-week cycle, hence the name call cycle.